c-argus/butter-and-jam/README.md

 This issue only occurs in Google Chrome.
 You can see the website by clicking "Details" and "Proceed anyway."
 I am actively working on resolving this bug and will provide updates accordingly.

+## Acknowledgements
+* Thank you to my new mentor Rory Sheridan for the amazing support and tips.
+* Thank you to my fiance and friends that helped me in the hard moments throughout the project.